agilepro/software-craftsmanship/docs/Management/Source Management/source10-git-essentials.md

 ```

-(– Right now I don’t have details of how to access a branch –)
+(– Right now I don't have details of how to access a branch –)

 ## Refresh Your Sandbox